Xyntopia/pydoxtools/docs/index.md

 ## Introduction

-The main interface that pydoxtools uses consists of three classes:
+Pydoxtools provides a user-friendly interface for document analysis and manipulation, consisting of three main classes:

 - [pydoxtools.Document][]
 - [pydoxtools.DocumentBag][]
 - [pydoxtools.Pipeline][]

-And a set of operators:
+Additionally, it offers a collection of operators:

 - [pydoxtools.operators][]

 ### Analyzing Documents

-Document & DocumentSet are both using [pydoxtools.Pipeline][] and predefine a complex pipeline to extract data from individual documents or a set of documents.
-A list of all the "out-of-the-box" features for each pipeline can be found in:
+Both, Document and DocumentBag utilize [pydoxtools.Pipeline][] to define a sophisticated pipeline for extracting data from individual or multiple documents.
+You can find a list of all the built-in features for each pipeline here:

 -> [pydoxtools.Document][] and [pydoxtools.DocumentBag][]

-In order for this to work, this library has the philosophy that [Document][pydoxtools.Document] & [DocumentSet][pydoxtools.DocumentSet] should always automatically "know" how to organize information internally in a sensible way.
-Pydoxtools will try to keep memory & CPU footprint as low as possible.
-This makes the library much easier to use in automated settings together with AI & LLMs.
-This is why it is not possible to configure *how* documents are loaded with configuration parameters.
-If document data is required to be organized in a specific format, this can easily be achieved by chaining them together.
+To ensure seamless operation, Pydoxtools is designed so that [Document][pydoxtools.Document] and [DocumentSet][pydoxtools.DocumentSet] automatically organize information in a logical manner while minimizing memory and CPU usage.
+This approach makes the library highly compatible with AI and LLMs in automated settings.
+As a result, it is not possible to configure *how* documents are loaded using configuration parameters.
+However, you can easily achieve specific data organization by chaining documents together.

+TODO:  provide an example

-### Building your own Pipelines with LLMs (Large Language Models) and other types of AI
+### Building Custom Pipelines with LLMs (Large Language Models) and other AI Tools

-the Pipeline class can be used to build complex, custom pipelines which have several out-of-the-box features which makes them easy to use in modern pipelines involving the use of a lot of AI tools:
+The Pipeline class allows you to create complex, custom pipelines that come with several built-in features, making them easy to integrate with modern AI tools:

-- they can be mixed, extended, (partially) overwritten with other pipelines
+- Mix, extend, or (partially) overwrite pipelines
-- they can export/import their data (yaml, json, python-dict),
+- Export/import data (yaml, json, python-dict)
-- they can be configured & optimized
+- Configure and optimize pipelines
-- they can convert their data into [pydoxtools.Document][] and [pydoxtools.DocumentSet][]
+- Convert data into [pydoxtools.Document][] and [pydoxtools.DocumentBag][]

-Additionally, in order to develop a custom pipeline, pydoxtools has a large library of [pydoxtools.operators][] which can be used to build your custom pipeline.
-It usually makes sense to use [pydoxtools.Document][] or [pydoxtools.DocumentSet][] as a base for a new pipeline and only replace small parts of them in order to get desired custom functionality.
+To develop a custom pipeline, you can utilize the extensive library of [pydoxtools.operators][].
+It is generally recommended to use [pydoxtools.Document][] or [pydoxtools.DocumentBag][] as a base for a new pipeline and only replace small parts to achieve the desired custom functionality.

-## Visualization of the Pipelines
+## Visualizing Pipelines

-The pipelines can be visualized which helps a lot when developing your own pipeline on top of a complex pipeline such as the document pipeline.
+Visualizing pipelines can be incredibly helpful when developing your own pipeline on top of a complex one, such as the document pipeline.
-The extraction logic for different file types can be visualized like this:
+You can visualize the extraction logic for different file types as follows:

     doc = Document(fobj=make_path_absolute("./data/demo.docx"))
     # for the currently loaded file type: